deepu105/deepu105.github.io/_posts/2019-07-12-reflection-on-golang.md

 ### So where would I use Go?

-- I would definitely use Go when the use case requires a lot of parallel processing and/or concurrency(both are not the same thing but are closer to each other) as you can make use of Goroutines for this and is much simpler and efficient than managing threads like in a Java application or working around it in JavaScript using callback hell since JS is actually single threaded.
+- I would definitely use Go when the use case requires a lot of parallel processing and/or concurrency(both are not the same thing but are closer to each other) as you can make use of Goroutines for this and is much simpler and efficient than managing threads like in a Java application or working around it in JavaScript using callback hell since JS is actually single-threaded.
 [Here](http://tleyden.github.io/blog/2014/10/30/goroutines-vs-threads/) is a nice article explaining the advantage of Goroutines.
 - Simple microservices where boilerplate is not a concern
 - Networking applications or web servers, especially with async workloads, can greatly benefit from Go.
 But to be fair you can do these in Java, Python, JS, etc as well but Go in the end will provide better efficiency and would be easier to implement.
 - System programming.
 While Rust or C is a much better choice for this but if those are not in your arsenal then Go is the next best thing.
 With decent support for pointers and its standard library its easier for system programs than other mainstream languages.
 Many popular system tools like Docker, Kubernetes, etc are indeed written in Go.